Our most frequently asked questions. If your question isn't answered below please contact us.

 In those cases, VET / U16 prizes will not be awarded to the second-placed people in the categories.

-We would highly recommend wearing specific trail shoes for all of our events, as a good grip will help with both the up and downhill. inov-8 have a fantastic range of shoes for all conditions and bring their fleet of demo shoes along to each event.
+We would highly recommend wearing specific trail shoes for all of our events, as a good grip will help with both the up and downhill.
+If you are just beginning to take your running off-road a general purpose trail shoe would be ideal.

 We'd love all of our Lakeland Trailers to access race day maps for all of our courses.
 However, because some of our routes cross private land, which we work hard to secure access to, we are keen for people not to run the course in advance of the event.
 Where we can provide maps, you'll find these on the 'course' section of each event.